-Apple Inc. (AAPL), the world’s largest company by market value, surged 15 percent including dividends and reached a record $702.10 in the third quarter as it introduced the iPhone 5, bringing its 2012 return to 65 percent.
+Apple Inc. (AAPL:US), the world’s largest company by market value, surged 15 percent including dividends and reached a record $702.10 in the third quarter as it introduced the iPhone 5, bringing its 2012 return to 65 percent.
 Emerging-market companies made up nine of the 10 biggest gains in the MSCI global equity benchmark in September.

 Indian companies led the MSCI Asia Pacific Index to a 5.7 percent advance last month.
 The Reserve Bank of India cut the cash reserve ratio on Sept.
 17 to 4.5 percent from 4.75 percent, adding about 170 billion rupees ($3 billion) to the banking system.

 Commodities rose in the three months ended September by the most since the first quarter of 2011 as the worst U.S. drought in 56 years drove gains in farm goods and anticipation of new government stimulus measures boosted metals and energy.